-Historically, the nursing profession in India has been accorded a low status in society due to prevailing religious and societal norms.
+Historically, the nursing profession in India has been accorded a low social status in society due to prevailing religious and societal norms.
 With reproduction and nurture being biologically linked to women, nursing has been a gendered profession, with more 70 percent of health workers being women.
 It has been a profession subordinate to and controlled by masculine medicine.
 Though the status of nurses has improved to some extent over time, their services continue to be undervalued and unrecognized.
-The extent of shortage of nurses and doctors can be understood in the light of the fact that the nurse-patient ratio in India is 1.7:1000 as compared to the ratio of 3:1000 recommended by W.H.O.
-Likewise, the doctor-patient ratio in India stands at 1:1445 as against the WHO recommended ratio of 1: 1000.
-A study estimated a shortfall of 2.4 million nurses in India and reported that 640,000 Indian nurses were working overseas in 2011.
+A study estimated a shortfall of 2.4 million nurses in India.
 While international migration was part of the reason for this shortage, this migration was fuelled in the first place by unsatisfactory working conditions in the country.
-Further, reports indicating vacant seats in nursing colleges in South India are a matter of serious concern, indicating decline in enrolment for such courses.
+Further, reports indicating vacant seats in nursing colleges in South India are indicative of a decline in enrolment for such courses (8).
 This development is likely to accentuate the existing shortage of nurses in existing healthcare institutions, which may have to be closed down if these shortages persist.
-However, absence of comprehensive and reliable database on the nursing workforce in India and emigration of Indian nurses poses a serious challenge towards generating a policy for improved health workforce planning.
+However, absence of comprehensive and reliable database on the nursing workforce in India poses a serious challenge towards generating a policy for improved health workforce planning.

-With an increase in ageing population and non-communicable diseases in both developed and developing countries, shortage and inequitable distribution of health workers has for long been a global problem.
-A meeting of international health professionals in Dublin in late 2018 projected a shortfall of 18 million healthcare workers worldwide by 2030.
-Developed countries have been trying to plug shortages in their economies through targeted recruitment drives with offers of better career opportunities, higher pay and an improved quality of life for nurses from developing countries.
-The loss of human resources in developing countries will further impede their ability to deliver health care equitably.
-This trend indicates a systemic collapse of the public health system on the one hand and declining access to healthcare services for a large majority of the population who may find it difficult to access for-profit private healthcare services.
+Shortage and inequitable distribution of health workers has for long been a global problem.
+Developed countries have been trying to plug shortages in their economies with offers of better career opportunities, higher pay and an improved quality of life for nurses from developing countries.
 India is the second largest exporter of nurses after Philippines.
 It faces a double whammy with increasing shortage of health workers to meet its domestic demand for health services on the one hand and increasingly difficult working conditions which further push healthcare workers to seek early retirement or employment in other countries on the other.